 Dr. Frederick Harold Wilson was born in Stouffville, Ontario on the 22nd of September, 1895.
 He was the 3rd of 4 children born to Frederick Theodore Wilson and the former Fannie Lehman.
-His father was a mason and his siblings were; John “Arthur” Bruce Wilson who was born on the 28th of November, 1890 and died on the 13th of December, 1890.
+Dr. Wilson’s father was a mason and his siblings were; John “Arthur” Bruce Wilson who was born on the 28th of November, 1890 and died on the 13th of December, 1890.
 His sister Rhea Bernice Wilson was born on the 31st of July, 1893.
 She died of ammonia poisoning on the 10th of October, 1894.
-His younger brother Murray Cecil Wilson was born on the 8th of May, 1897 and died on the 10th of July, 1900.
+His younger brother Murray Cecil Wilson was born on the 8th of May, 1897 and died of pneumonia on the 10th of July, 1900.
 All of the children were buried at the Stouffville Cemetery.
 Dr. Wilson was the only child to survive into adulthood.

-After the war, Dr. Wilson returned to Toronto and completed medical school graduating in 1921.
+After the war, Dr. Wilson returned to Toronto and he completed medical school graduating from The University of Toronto Faculty of Medicine in 1921.

 Dr. and Mrs. Wilson had a son Murray Stewart Wilson who was born in Toronto on the 24th of October, 1924.
 Dr. Murray Stewart Wilson graduated from The University of Toronto Faculty of Medicine in 1948.

 Mrs. Wilson died on the 2nd of November, 1928 in Englehart, Ontario.
 She was buried at the Birchwood Cemetery in Swan River, Manitoba.
 She was 33 years old.